boltops-tools/ufo-docs/_docs/config/reference.md

 {% include config/reference/logging.md %}
 {% include config/reference/names.md %}
 ps.format | auto | Default format of ps tasks output.
 Examples: auto csv table tab json.
 The auto format means table format is used if terminal is wide enough.
 If terminal is not wide enough, json format is used. ps.hide_age | 5 | Age in minutes before hiding stopped tasks from `ufo ps`.
-Uses started_at and status of STOPPED.
-So stopped tasks are really only shown when tasks are cycling.
-Unless `--status stopped` option is used, then last 20 stopped tasks are shown. ps.summary | true | Turns on or off the summary at the top of `ufo ps`. scale.warning | true | Disables the scale warning message about how manual adjustments should be codified for them to be kept. secrets.pattern.secretsmanager | :APP-:ENV-:SECRET_NAME | Pattern used for secretsmanager secrets.
+Uses stopped_at and status of STOPPED. ps.summary | true | Turns on or off the summary at the top of `ufo ps`. scale.warning | true | Disables the scale warning message about how manual adjustments should be codified for them to be kept. secrets.pattern.secretsmanager | :APP-:ENV-:SECRET_NAME | Pattern used for secretsmanager secrets.
 It's expanded like so `:APP-:ENV-:SECRET_NAME` => `demo-dev-DB_PASS`